All 12 boys and coach successfully rescued from Thai cave

 Just hours later, that statement proved true when the divers emerged from the cave with the first boy about 4 p.m. local time.
 About two hours later, all of the others were rescued.

-Chiang Rai Province Gov. Narongsak Osatanakorn said Tuesday that the first rescue mission took 11 hours to take to bring the first four boys.
+Former Chiang Rai Province Gov. Narongsak Osatanakorn, incident commander of the rescue operation, said Tuesday the first rescue mission took 11 hours.
 It took nine hours to take out the next group of boys on Monday and about the same amount of time to complete the operation on Tuesday.

-In addition to the coach and four boys, the doctor and three SEALs who have remained in the chamber with the boys were expected to emerge from the cave shortly after.
+In addition to the coach and four boys, the doctor and three SEALs who have remained in the chamber with the boys emerged from the cave as officials were conducting a news conference on the rescues.

-The last four boys rescued from the cave range in age from 12 to 14.
+The miraculous venture was fraught with danger and uncertainty from the start as rescuers and volunteers from around the world flocked to the mouth of the cave to brainstorm on a plan to bring the boys and coach out safely once they were located on July 2.
+One volunteer, an experienced diver, died in the cave from oxygen depletion as he was restocking supplies along the underwater route.

-The miraculous venture was fraught with danger and uncertainty from the start, as rescuers and volunteers from around the world flocked to the mouth of the cave to brainstorm on a plan to bring the boys and coach out safely once they were located on July 2.
+News that all of the rescues were successfully completed quickly spread to the regions, prompting many locals to gather outside the hospital in Chiang Rai to applaud and cheer as ambulances with flashing emergency lights pulled into the emergency bay with the boys.

-Just how perilous an undertaking rescue crew embarked on was driven home on Thursday when a volunteer diver died in the cave from oxygen depletion.
+First lady Melania Trump expressed her elation over the triumphant culmination of the life-saving mission.

 Officials said the first eight of the boys rescued were healthy, though two of the four brought out Monday did have swollen lungs.